akshatmardia/akshatmardia/README.md

 Hi, my name is Akshat Mardia.
 I’m currently a senior in Electrical and Computer Engineering at University of Washington, Seattle.
 I’m looking to collaborate on interesting projects that involve software and hardware development in the robotics sector.
 I have done various robotics projects in the past and if you'd like to know more about it then you can contact me on discord.
-I’m currently working on improving my web development skills and in the process of constructing a dynamic website for my blog.

 My discord is @akshatmardia.
 <!---